replicatedhq/replicated-docs/docs/release-notes/rn-embedded-cluster.md

 </table>

 ### New Features {#new-features-1-16-0}
-* Adds support for Kubernetes 1.30.
+* Adds support for Kubernetes 1.30 and removes support for 1.28.
 * Adds a `--data-dir` flag to the `install` and `restore` commands so the data directory can be specified.
 By default, the data directory is `/var/lib/embedded-cluster`.
 If the `--data-dir` flag was provided at install time, then the same data directory must be provided when restoring.
 For more information, see [Embedded Cluster Install Command Options](/reference/embedded-cluster-install) and [Disaster Recovery for Embedded Cluster](/vendor/embedded-disaster-recovery).
 * Adds an `admin-console reset-password` command that allows resetting the password for the Admin Console.
 * Adds a `--cidr` flag to the `install` command that replaces the `--pod-cidr` and `--service-cidr` flags.
 The CIDR range specified with the `--cidr` flag is split and used for both the Pod and Service CIDRs.
 See [Embedded Cluster Install Command Options](/reference/embedded-cluster-install).